 What is the Difference Between Live-in Care and 24 Hour Home Care?

-If around-the-clock care is needed, you have the option of 24 hour home care and live-in care to ensure a caregiver will be there throughout the day and night.
-Both services are great alternatives to assisted living as they allow clients to receive 24/7 care from caregivers while allowing them to stay in the comfort of their home.
-But how do you know which one to choose?
-We discuss the differences between the two services to give you more insight into which option is better for you or your loved one.
+When organizing around-the-clock care, you have the option of choosing either 24-hour home care or live-in care.
+Both services are great alternatives to assisted living as they allow clients to receive 24/7 care from caregivers while allowing them to stay in the comfort of their own home.
+But how do you know which is the best option for you?
+We discuss the differences between the two services to give you more insight into which option is more suited for you or your loved one.

 |Number of caregivers per day